-Donald Baechler, Kevin Baker, Brian Belott, Chris Beckman, Ross Bleckner, Kathryn Bernhardt, Kadar Brock, Brendan Cass, Eric Freeman, John Newsom, Lola Schnabel, Ouattara Watts
+Donald Baechler, Kevin Baker, Brian Belott, Chris Beckman, Ross Bleckner, Katherine Bernhardt, Kadar Brock, Brendan Cass, Eric Freeman, John Newsom, Lola Schnabel, Ouattara Watts

 September 16 – October 15, 2011